HaroldMills/Vesper/README.md

 Many thanks to [MPG Ranch](http://mpgranch.com), Project Night Flight, [Old Bird](http://oldbird.org), and anonymous donors for financial support of the Vesper project.

+Favicon by Moon And Birds by Vectors Market from NounProject.com.

 ![Image of Zenodo DOI badge](https://zenodo.org/badge/DOI/10.5281/zenodo.1020572.svg)